 With a separate subwoofer, the driver and cabinet can be nice and big (most sub drivers are 10-12 inches), while the bookshelf speakers can remain compact, economical thus, and really focus on the mids and highs which a 2 way design that most of them employ is really meant to do.

 Adding a subwoofer might seem intimidating, but it’s actually really easy because most of them are powered.
-All you need is an wall-outlet and an RCA slot on your receiver, which any decent receiver will almost certainly have.
-Many subs are wireless too, so you might not even need to hook it up to your receiver, actually.
+All you need is an wall-outlet and a sub-out or RCA jack on your receiver, which pretty much any receiver will have.
+Many subs are wireless too, so you might not even need to hook it up to your receiver.
 There are plenty of really solid subwoofers for under 200 dollars, and in tandem to that you can then focus on a pair of bookshelf speakers that are really powerful and performant, without worrying about the response floor and them needing to try to be two things at once.

 To retirate: at non-high budgets, you’ll almost always get the most power and value with a pair of bookshelf speakers and a subwoofer as opposed to floorstanding tower or otherwise standalone speakers.